China eases Covid measures, cutting quarantine and scrapping flight bans

 Friday’s notice added to the chorus, “strictly forbidding” pre-emptive or overly lengthy lockdowns, unapproved school closures and arbitrary suspensions of work and traffic.

-It vowed to “speed up” Covid booster vaccination coverage, especially among the vulnerable older population and boost reserves of antiviral treatments.
+It vowed to “speed up” Covid vaccinations, especially boosters among the elderly population -- historically one of the groups most reluctant about getting their jabs -- and boost reserves of antiviral Covid treatments.